JayanshJ/JayanshJ.github.io/README.md

 ### 3. OpenAI API Key

 - The app will prompt for your OpenAI API key on first use
-- Your API key is stored locally and never shared
+- **NEW**: When signed in, API keys are encrypted and stored in your account for cross-device access
+- API keys are encrypted using AES-256-CBC before storage
 - Get your API key from [OpenAI Platform](https://platform.openai.com/api-keys)

 ### 4. Local Development